GavinHuttley/gav_blog/posts/starting_research.rst

     Troubleshoot!
 If the process of identifying the minimal example of a problem does not expose the solution, then find someone to discuss it with.

 An essential skill is knowing what *you* don't know and being able to identify someone else with the necessary knowledge.
 That said, another critical skill is trying to solve a problem yourself before you ask someone else for help.
-If you find yourself in the position of wanting to get help, ask yourself the following questions:
+Prior to asking someone else for help, answer the following questions:

 #.
 Have you seriously tried?
 #.
 What steps have you taken that you can show to the person you're about to ask?